Homebuyer Education Part 2: Readiness Basics

 What can help DTI (practical moves)

-• Pay down high-interest revolving balances whenever possible to lower your monthly debt obligations
+• Revolving balances: Pay down high-interest credit cards to lower your monthly debt obligations.

-• Avoid taking on new debt or co-signing for others while you are preparing to buy or during the loan process
+• New debt: Avoid taking on new loans or co-signing for others while you prepare to buy.

-• If you have student loans, ask your lender specifically how those payments will be calculated in your ratio
+• Student loans: Ask your lender how these payments will be calculated in your ratio.

 Credit can feel intimidating, but improvement usually comes down to a few consistent, repeatable habits:

-• Pay every bill on time, as payment history is one of the most important factors in your credit score
+• On-time payments: Pay every bill on schedule, as history is a major factor in your score.

-• Keep revolving balances as low as possible, especially on credit cards
+• Low balances: Keep your credit card balances as low as possible, relative to your limits.

-• Avoid opening new accounts or closing old ones unless absolutely necessary
+• Account stability: Avoid opening or closing accounts unless it is absolutely necessary.

-• Check your credit report for errors and dispute any inaccuracies you find
+• Error correction: Check your credit report early to identify and dispute any inaccuracies.

 You can access free credit reports at: AnnualCreditReport.com